onedata/onedata-documentation/docs/user-guide/shares.md

 ### Listing per space

 To list all shares created in the space, navigate to the **Data > *Space name* > Shares, Open Data** view.
-Clicking on a Share item in the main view will open [a single Share management view](#share-management-view), while the actions menu for the Share provides the following operations: **Rename**, **Remove share**, and **Copy public URL**.
+Clicking on a Share row in the main view will open [a single Share management view](#share-management-view), while the actions menu for the Share provides the following operations: **Rename**, **Remove share**, and **Copy public URL**.